franck/blog/content/posts/how-to-set-up-an-ai-managed-hugo-blog.md

 I used to dread publishing blog posts.

-Not the writing—that part I loved.
-But after finishing a draft, I'd spend 30 minutes on tedious work: reformatting front matter, hunting for internal linking opportunities, manually updating old posts to reference new ones.
+The writing was hard enough.
+But after finishing a draft, I'd face 30 more minutes of tedious work: reformatting front matter, hunting for internal linking opportunities, manually updating old posts to reference new ones.

 Most posts never made it out of my drafts folder.
 The friction killed them.